Raffaelbdl/school-idol-training/README.md

 # Disclaimer
 This project was primarily made for fun :innocent:

-There will be errors with scores, but high score are most likely accurate if joint visibility is high
+There will be errors with scores, but high scores are most likely accurate if joint visibility is high